Pretzel Crusted Vidalia Onion Mustard Chicken

 4 Boneless, skinless chicken breasts

-2 cups crushes sour-dough pretzels or hard pretzels
+2 cups crushed sour-dough pretzels or hard pretzels

 1 tsp freshly ground black pepper